RichardGuo24/Poet/README.md

 # Poetry Explorer - Angular Application

-A beautiful Angular application that integrates with the [Poetry Database API](https://poetrydb.org/) to explore and discover poems.
+An Angular application that integrates with the [Poetry Database API](https://poetrydb.org/) to explore and discover poems.
+VISIT AT https://poet-richard-guos-projects.vercel.app/

 ## Features